kletobias/kletobias.github.io/_projects/04n_questionnaire.md

 The L1 norm is the *L1_Loss* function here.
 The function is:
 $$\mathrm{L1_{Loss}}(\,ss_{3},label_{target})\, := |ss_{3} - label_{target}|$$
-for $ss_{s3}$ one sample of the independent variable, $label_{target}$ the ground truth.
+for $$ss_{s3}$$ one sample of the independent variable, $$label_{target}$$ the ground truth.
 It calculates the absolute value of the distance between predicted label and actual target label.
 The function will only output values, that are not 0 for instances where the predicted label is different from the target label.
 The L1_Loss function induces a bias on the model, by preferring a few weights to be different from 0, while most others are set to 0 by the model.
 It is used in some types of regression, such as *lasso regression*, that uses *L1-regularization*.
 A side effect of this is regularization is that is performs feature selection, which can be desirable.<br>
 <br>
 In contrast to the *L1-regularization*, the *L2-regularization* places an outsize penalty on large components of the weight vector.
 This biases our learning algorithm towards models that distribute weight evenly across a larger number of features.
 In practice, this might make them more robust to measurement error in a single variable.